1587/speaking-exam/00-part3.md

 ```
 I bought my computer over internet on the August last year, because the old one is broken,
-so I must buy a new one.my son need a computer to do some online learning.
+so I must buy a new one.(my son need a computer to do some online learning.)

 I think computers are more sold online, because the price is cheaper online
 and I can easily get more information about the computer.